yogdaan/LinuxSpells/README.md

 ## <a id="accio"></a>Accio

 The Summoning Charm (Accio) was a charm that caused a target at a distance from the caster to levitate or fly over to them.
-This spell needs thought behind it, the object must be clear in the casters mind, before trying to summon.
+This spell needs thought behind it, the object must be clear in the caster's mind before trying to summon.

 This spell is one of the oldest spells known to wizarding society.